Islam and Jainism: Similarities

 Both Jainism and Islam place value on ritual fasting.
 The ascetic practices and festive occasions in Jainism involve fasting.
 In Islam, Sawm (Muslim Fasting for Ramadan) is a month long mandatory ritual fasting by Muslims.
 One major difference is that during Sawm fasts in Islam, fasting is limited to daylight hours, and Muslims break their fast after sunset.
 In Jain fasting fasting continues during day and night, and Jains break their fast 48 minutes after the sunrise of the day when fast ends.
 Another difference is that Jain practice is optional and set by the preferences of the Jain any time of the year.
 In contrast, the month long fasting in Islam is a part of the mandatory five pillars of Islam practice that is set by the Islamic calendar.

 Differences

 Creator god

 Jains, unlike Muslims, do not believe in a creator God.
-Jainism believed that an individual soul will attained moksha with intense meditation, self discipline and sacrifice of even food and water to attain Moksa which is state of free from cycle of birth and karma, that soul will merge with nature and ultimate peace and eternity against time and space.
+Jainism believed that an individual soul will attain moksha with intense meditation, self discipline and sacrifice of even food and water to attain Moksa which is state of free from cycle of birth and karma, that soul will merge with nature and ultimate peace and eternity against time and space.